 Northern Minnesota continues to experience drought conditions, causing active and increasing fire across the landscape.
-Forest staff are managing suppression actions on the Wood Lake Fire with additional resources on standby.
+Forest staff are monitoring the Wood Lake Fire with additional resources on standby.
+Visitors to the area may see smoke in the area.
+There is no need to report this unless it's outside the closure area.